Nominee – Registration of Tang-Sayad and Sabzkouh mountainous areas as UNESCO biosphere reserves

 Project Implementation Period

-In order to protect ecosystems and unique biodiversity of the region, the project endorsed by the I.R.
-Iran Mountaineering & Sport Climbing Federation (IMSCF) registered the mountainous areas of Tang-Sayad and Sabzkouh as part of the global UNESCO biosphere reserves network.
-It further introduced ecotourism sites to experience activities such as mountaineering and rock climbing.
-In a third step, the project aims at educating and promoting sustainable activities among local communities.
+In order to protect ecosystems and unique biodiversity of the region the I.R.
+Iran Mountaineering & Sport Climbing Federation (IMSCF) are supporting a project to register the mountainous areas of Tang-Sayad and Sabzkouh as part of the global UNESCO biosphere reserves network.
+Part of the focus is on uniting ecotourism with mountaineering and rock climbing activities as well as educating and promoting sustainable activities among local communities.

 Vision, goals and objectives